ericdfournier/carb_elec/data/building_permits/README.md

 -	Other
 The first step is to look at the query options.
 Sometimes there was also a button that said “advanced search” and this would provide more specific queries.
 In other cases, the same steps as above were adapted on the basis of what functionality was available.

-If no open data or online building permit tracking system existed, then a google search was conducted on "building permit data" or "building permit report" for the municipality in question.
+If no open data or online building permit tracking system existed, then an unstructured web search was conducted on "building permit data" or "building permit report" for the municipality in question.
 Some were found to have pdf's or csv's of the data, while others did not appear to make anything publicly available in any format.
 These municipalities have been highlighted in light yellow in the tracking spreadsheet.

 ### Summary Results